Goal setting is essential to being intentional, but sometimes we get hung up on how to actually accomplish those goals.

 Keeping my goals in mind, this has really been helpful in setting my mind on the “do the best thing” track.

 Pssst!
 Did you know that I have a library of resources that will help you set goals and make a plan?
-My Intentional Living Bundle is a perfect “get started” living intentionally resource consisting of:
+The Made to Give Life Planner is a perfect “get started” living intentionally resource consisting of:

 This post contains my affiliate links.
 See my full disclosure policy here.